 The Sheffield Waterways Strategy Group (SWSG) is a loose collaboration of professionals and members of the public with interests in the rivers of Sheffield.
 As part of a larger research project, URSULA, members of the group agreed to a series of collaborative workshops connected to redesigning an urban river corridor.
 The first of these sessions was convened to expose SWSG members to interactive 3D visualisation technology in an attempt to remove any novelty value.

-In order to answer the research question detailed in the previous section, that is whether participants within a small participatory group setting will prefer to use interactive 3D visualisations of a site scale proposal over more traditional methods for communicating proposals, a second workshop was convened with members of the SWSG for research purposes that would examine a real planning proposal for a site in the urban centre of Sheffield.
+In order to answer the research question detailed in the Section 3.1, that is whether participants within a small participatory group setting will prefer to use interactive 3D visualisations of a site scale proposal over more traditional methods for communicating proposals, a second workshop was convened with members of the SWSG for research purposes that would examine a real planning proposal for a site in the urban centre of Sheffield.
 The site chosen for discussion is one that suffered a recent major flooding event in 2007 and is also part of a redevelopment area targeted by the city council.
 Therefore, the council proposal detailed a flood defence scheme that incorporated a riverside “pocket park”.

 The overall workshop was split into several separate sections.
 Firstly, a member of the council presented the proposal and the larger context of flood defence that it sits within, so that all members of the SWSG present were fully aware of the content of the proposal.
 The experimental session, which lasted 50 minutes, was conducted subsequently and this, in turn, was followed by a final session where the participants were able to comment about a wider range of future scenarios than just the council proposal.